HongJinSecond/Feature-study/empirical study/README.md

 **old** means the datasets extracted by the old _Commit Guru._

+**manul**  is the experimental data that we conduct manual checking tests.

 ### ./data_stream

 This folder contains the function which transform the datasets into stream data for online learing models.